awslabs/aws-verified-access-poc-terraform/README.md

 ##### VA Deployment Steps

-1. In your terminal, navigate to the top-level of this repo
+1. Navigate to the top-level of this repo
 2. Copy `example_terraform.tfvars` and rename to `terraform.tfvars`.
 Update the variables and config for your environment
-3. Open `backend.tf` and update the `bucket` and `dynamodb_table` values created in the Prerequisites deployment (its available as part of the Terraform output)
+3. Rename `example_backend.tf` to `backend.tf`.
+Modify the file by uncommenting the `terraform` block, and updating the `region`, `bucket`, and `dynamodb_table` values created in the Prerequisites deployment (available as part of the Terraform output)
 4. Run `terraform init` to initialize
 5. Run `terraform plan` to review planned deployment changes
 6. Run `terraform apply` and follow steps to deploy